scherbdmitry/CICD/README.md

 ##### Set up notifications of successful/unsuccessful pipeline execution via bot named "[your nickname] DO6 CI/CD" in *Telegram*.
 - The text of the notification must contain information on the successful passing of both **CI** and **CD** stages.
 - The rest of the notification text may be arbitrary.

-## Chapter IV

-"Good.
-After completing a series of tasks, the employee should go to the break room."

-While you have a free moment in the break room you decide to check your mail, thinking about the weirdness of what is going on.

-Just before you take out your phone, another person enters the break room.

-"Hi!
-I haven't seen you here before."

-"That would be weird if you had.
-It's my first day here, huh."

-"Oh, first day!
-So, what do you think of our 'boss'?" the last words were spoken with an obvious grin.

-"That was the boss?
-Phew, I'm not the only one who thinks he's weird... and a bit rude?
-I thought you were all like that in England."

-"Haha, definitely not, mate.
-It's just a prank on the newbies, but don't worry everything will be fine tomorrow.
-By the way, here comes the real boss, looks like he's coming your way.
-Well, good luck, see you later."

-The stranger quickly disappeared and a short man in an expensive suit, slightly balding, in his early fifties or sixties, entered the room.
-Without waiting for you to speak, he said with a subtle, almost imperceptible smile:

-"Oh, you must be Thomas.
-A truly magnificent performance on the test piece.
-I hope you weren't intimidated by our dear friend ASI Junior, she spoke very highly of you.
-So, let me tell you more about what we do here in general and what your role is in our company..."

-💡 [Tap here](https://forms.yandex.ru/cloud/641819b3c09c022518e7a4f3/) **to leave your feedback on the project**.
-Product Team really tries to make your educational experience better.